ssm0801/Hotel-Management-System/README.md

 # Hotel-Management-System
-Hotel Management System (HMS) developed for managing hotels or guest house written using swing java and utilizes data from/to the SQL database.
+Hotel Management System (HMS) developed for managing hotels or guest house written using swing java and utilizes data from/to the MySQL database.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)